nginxinc/kubernetes-ingress/docs/content/tutorials/ingress-path-regex-annotation.md

   Normal  AddedOrUpdated  47s (x2 over 34m)  nginx-ingress-controller  Configuration for default/cafe-ingress-tea-minion was added or updated
 ```

-Note the updated list of annotations.
-The new `path-regex` annotation was added.
+Looking at the updated list of annotations, we can see the new `path-regex` annotation was added.

-It updates the path `/tea/[A-Z0-9]` using `case_insensitive` reg-ex modifier.
+It updates the path `/tea/[A-Z0-9]` using the `case_insensitive` regex modifier.
 Updated path (location) in the NGINX config file: `location ~* "^/tea/[A-Z0-9]"`.

 Note that the `path-regex` annotation applies only to paths defined on the corresponding Minion Ingress.